 Code of Practice for Using Plant Protection Products

-The Code’s statutory basis means that it can be used in evidence if people are taken to Court for offences involving pesticides.
+The Code's statutory basis means that it can be used in evidence if people are taken to Court for offences involving PPPs.

 Availability of the code

-Copies of the code of Practice can be downloaded from this website.
-Please see links below.
+Copies of the code of Practice can be downloaded using the links further down this page.

 Erratum Page 56 - Amendment to Code of Practice for Using Plant Protection Products

 The code of practice for using plant protection products was published by Defra in February 2006.
-Unfortunately, after publication, the Pesticide Safety Directorate (now the Chemicals Regulation Division) discovered an error in paragraph 3.7.4 on public access and rights of way.
-Our mistake was in the reference to the Countryside and Rights of Way Act 2000, specifically the possibility of temporary closure of rights of way during ‘prescribed dangerous works’ not yet being implemented.
+Unfortunately, after publication, HSE discovered an error in paragraph 3.7.4 on public access and rights of way.
+The mistake was in the reference to the Countryside and Rights of Way Act 2000, specifically the possibility of temporary closure of rights of way during 'prescribed dangerous works' not yet being implemented.